 Aristotle provides us with one of the earliest accounts of epigenesis, that is, the theory that things are generated in a sequence of different stages.51 But since emergence is a major problem in contemporary science as well, it will help to ask: what sort of theory of emergence is Aristotle proposing?
 The current debate is framed in terms of levels of complexity: the fundamental level consists of the basic processes governed by the laws of physics, that is, the behavior of atoms and their parts, while higher levels consist of patterns that emerge from the interaction between these processes, which can be adequately described by different types of laws, for example, the laws of evolution govern subjects that are not basic physical processes, but complex entities.
 The question is about whether or how these higher-order processes are reducible to the lower-level processes.52

-Three sorts of emergence have been distinguished: (i) the nominal emergence of group-level properties that do not apply to the parts, for example, how Bessie weighs forty pounds but her heart does not; (ii) weak emergence, in which the behavior of a system is nonlinear or context-dependent and difficult to account for, but which is ultimately derivable from more basic processes, for example, the formation of waves or traffic jams; and (iii) strong emergence, in which the higher-level system has some autonomy or is irreducible to constituent processes.
+Three sorts of emergence have been distinguished: (i) the nominal emergence of group-level properties that do not apply to the parts, for example, how Bessie weighs forty pounds but her heart does not; (ii) weak emergence, in which the behavior of a system is nonlinear or context-dependent and difficult to account for, but nevertheless derivable from more basic processes, as we can see, for example, in the formation of waves or traffic jams; and (iii) strong emergence, in which the higher-level system has some autonomy or is irreducible to constituent processes.

-The existence of higher-level systems has been defended recently in several ways, first by the idea that their laws are autonomous in some way from the underlying processes, if the features of the complex system are not derivable from the lower-level phenomena, but explained by articulable laws.
+The existence of higher-level systems has been defended recently in several ways, first by the idea that their laws are autonomous in some way from the underlying processes, if the features of the complex system are not derivable from the lower-level phenomena but are explainable by higher-order laws.
 Second, the higher-level system might be multiply realizable, for example, if the same upper-level features could emerge out of many different lower-level phenomena.
-Third, the higher level of complexity might alter the lower, that is, downward causation, for example, the way a wave destroys a sand castle, affecting the relationships between the grains of sand.
+Third, the higher level of complexity might alter the lower, in a phenomenon called “downward causation,” for example, the way a wave (a higher-order form) destroys a sand castle, affecting the relationships between the grains of sand.
 Or, fourth, it might be that the subjects of laws that govern the lower-level phenomena are different than the subjects described by laws that govern the higher level.
-For example, a living species is governed by coherent laws, such as how well it fits with its ecological context, which means the laws apply to the living subject, while Brownian motion is reducible to the lawful activity governing constituent molecules and atoms.
+For example, Brownian motion is reducible to the lawful activity governing constituent molecules and atoms, but a living species is governed by coherent laws that apply to a higher level subject, such as how well it fits with its ecological context.
 The two are different sorts of subjects.

 The trend today is toward causal fundamentalism, the claim that only the underlying levels are causal.
 This claim is compatible with weak emergence, but it conflicts with some versions of strong emergence, namely those that argue for downward causation.53